Message from Dean Maureen O'Rourke:

 Welcome to BU Law’s website.
 Throughout the site, you’ll find news and information about the School’s activities and resources.
 You’ll also learn why BU Law is not only a great school but also a great community.
 Our faculty, alumni, and student body are unmatched in intelligence, energy and ability—and they make BU Law a rich and rewarding place to learn.

 BU Law’s faculty members are often recognized for their excellence—they are exceptional scholars who love to teach.
-The Princeton Review and the Leiter Law School Ranking both ranked us in the top-ten for teaching quality in the nation.
+The Princeton Review and the Leiter Law School Ranking consistently rank us at or among the top law schools for teaching quality in the nation.
 BU Law also enjoys one of the best reputations for excellence in legal scholarship in the United States and, indeed, the world.
 We prize scholarship and teaching quality—and our faculty excel at both.

 At BU Law, you can prepare for the future you want.
 Few schools match the breadth and depth of our curriculum.
 You can design your course of study by choosing from more than 200 courses, 20 areas of legal study, and 18 study abroad opportunities.
 You can choose to participate in clinical programs that will teach you real-world skills under the close supervision of experienced professors and practitioners.
 You can cross-register in other BU graduate schools, pursue a dual degree by combining law study with other BU graduate programs or pursue a combined J.D./LL.M. degree in either tax or banking and financial law on an accelerated basis.
 You can work on one of six journals or join one of our many diverse student organizations.
 And our location in Boston gives you access to some of the best internship and employment opportunities in the nation.